praveenpatel95/Rest_API_Laravel_Repository_pattern/README.md

 composer install
 ```

+## Quick usage

-Then copy .env.example file and rename with .env file.<br />
+Copy .env.example file and rename with .env file.<br />
+Or you can run this command
+`cp .env.example .env`
-Just update the database credentials.
+<br />Just update the database credentials.

 ```
 DB_HOST=127.0.0.1
 DB_PORT=3306